BrandonOrtegon/TeamProject2/README.md

 ## Main Features
-The features that the bookstore database has includes: searching and sorting, array
+The features that the bookstore database has includes: searching and sorting, adding book titles to text files and recursing through the list of book titles.

 ### Validation Logic Chapter 9